mjcamm/timeless-field-theory/readme.md

 ## About Me

 I'm Mitchell Camm, a software engineer with a lifelong passion for physics.
-I've always enjoyed reading books, and watching verious youtube channels like Veritasium and PBS Space Time.
+I've always enjoyed reading books, and watching various youtube channels like Veritasium and PBS Space Time.

 I had an idea in March 2025 for a new theory of physics, I think I might be onto something interesting, but I don't know any physicists to help work on it with.